mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 **Interpersonal Focus - Guided Participation**: Game making patterns are outlined by both the child and parent.
 They talk of adding more levels, of the mechanic of keys and doors in this vignette.
 After a blockage caused by debugging coding is removed, the parent immediately re-engages the child.
 The parent says "Did you see Th?" and then prompts the child to play-test the game.
 The child is keen to both replicate the GDP of keys and doors in the second level and to add a new GDP of adding additional levels to the game.

 The child shows high engagement at this stage outlining her plan for adding pattern to make progress in the process of designing their game.
 The transformation from the period of time when her parent was problem solving code is dramatic.

 For this pair this alternation between higher and lower engagement with the coding processes happening on screen was fairly consistent.
 The implementing a new GDP often involves adding new code to the game or a significant change in code which may need debugging.
 For this pair, larger coding activities were beyond the ability of the child.

-MOVE THIS LATER - FIND A PLACE - CALL BACK TO IT Feedback from the parent indicated this was partly due to reading ability.
+Feedback from the parent indicated this was partly due to reading ability.
 They also mention a strategy to address with this barrier to participation.
 "Th got on better during the coding once the student who was hovering initially left us alone.
 Because every time Th hesitated, she jumped in to do it for her.
 Whereas I know her better so can judge how to facilitate more minimally, and I resist the urge to fix things immediately when she struggles.
 Plus she can't read yet, so she was recognising the relevant bits of code by matching the individual letters, which takes longer."

-MOVE THIS LATER - FIND A PLACE - CALL BACK TO IT
 Two observations follow.
 Firstly, the design choice of a grid of letters representing different elements of the platform game appears appropriate in the case of a novice learning to code and read at the same time.
 Secondly, it is of value to explore during which design stages is the child is most active and engaged.